 Pediatric Radiology Fellowship

-The division of Pediatric Radiology comprises 4 fellowship trained staff radiologists.
+The division of Pediatric Radiology is comprised of four fellowship trained staff radiologists.
 In addition, there are radiologists in other divisions with pediatric expertise that collaborate with our section.

 Our goal as a program is to provide extraordinary clinical care to our patients and community, as well as expertise to our referring clinicians and colleagues.
 University of Minnesota Masonic Children’s Hospital is a quaternary care hospital that has a high percentage of complex patients, including bone marrow and solid organ transplants, cardiac disorders, and oncology.
 In addition, there is a large, level 4 NICU that provides services for much of the surrounding area.

 The hospital, including the clinicians and patients, provides an excellent environment for teaching pediatric radiology.
 Our goal as a section is to aid the fellow in building upon their knowledge base and refine their skills.
 The fellowship also provides teaching and research opportunities adjusted to an individual’s special interests and talents.

 The curriculum for pediatric radiology is divided into 48 weeks (52 minus vacation).
 Of those 48 weeks, the majority will be spent at M Health University of Minnesota Masonic Children's Hospital, participating in the everyday work flow.
 Each week will have a different focus.
 In addition, Children’s Minnesota has agreed to provide 8 weeks of training in the areas of fluoroscopy and emergency medicine.
 While the fellow will be “assigned” certain topics each week, the workload may or may not reflect those teachings.